On the operator norm of a Hermitian random matrix with correlated entries

 \subsection{Including Cumulants of Order Four and Higher}

 With the necessary tools established, we proceed to estimating the summation~\eqref{k-cumu-term} in the general case, i.e., when we have cumulants (tuples) of arbitrary order.

 \begin{proof}[Proof of~\eqref{k-cumu-term}] Let $k\in\N$ and $\pi\in\Pi_k$ be arbitrary.
-Excluding the cases already considered, we can assume that $k\geq4$ and that the partition includes at least one set of four or more elements.
-As the term on the left-hand side of~\eqref{k-cumu-term} may involve summations over internal indices in 2-cumulants, we first follow Step 1 of the proof of Lemma~\ref{2-3-cumu-bound}, treating~$j$-cumulants for $j>3$ similar to the 3-cumulants.
-The term resulting from this procedure is a product of cumulants of order three and higher, 2-cumulants that do not involve internal indices and the matrix elements corresponding to the edges of nonzero weight in $(\smash{\widetilde{\Gamma}_{k'}}(\pi),\smash{\widetilde{C}}(\pi))$.
-Again, we rename the indices remaining after the rewriting step as~${b_1,\dots,b_{k'}}$.
-Next, we follow Step 2 of the proof of Lemma~\ref{2-3-cumu-bound} to incorporate some of the matrix elements into the remaining 2- and 3-cumulants by applying the sum-in procedure.
-Further, any matrix elements occurring in a term of type 1, 2 or 3 (see Fig.~\ref{fig5}) are gathered together with the corresponding 3-cumulant.
-Assume first that the partition~$\pi$ is chosen such that all matrix elements remaining after the sum-in procedure are associated with a term of type~1,~2 or~3.
+Excluding the terms already considered, we can assume that $k\geq4$ and that the partition includes at least one set of four or more elements.
+As before, we start by identifying any 2-cumulants with internal indices on the right-hand side of~\eqref{k-cumu-term} and rewriting the term using~\eqref{rewrite-goal-generalized}.
+Next, we carry out the sum-in procedure from Lemma~\ref{2-3-cumu-bound} almost unchanged, i.e.,~\eqref{def-vector-t} is applied for every matrix element that can be incorporated into a 2- or 3-cumulant and the matrix elements occurring in a term of type~1,~2 or 3 (see Fig.~\ref{fig5}) are gathered together with the corresponding 3-cumulant.
+Note that this step might leave some matrix elements unassigned.
+We assume first that~$\pi$ is chosen such that this is not the case.